 What are childhood trauma tests in an educational context?

-Childhood trauma tests are screening tools used to identify potential adversity a pupil has experienced.
+Childhood trauma tests are screening tools used to identify potential adversity a learner has experienced.
 These instruments, such as the ACE questionnaire or the SDQ, help school staff recognise where emotional or social support might be necessary.
 They act as a starting point for further observation rather than a clinical diagnosis.

 How can teachers use trauma screening tools in the classroom?